alanglinais7/march-madness/README.md

 2. Process and clean the data
 3. Save it to an Excel file named `torvik_data_2025.xlsx`

+In addition, you'll need to download all of Evan Miya's game analysis CSVs to a folder called team_data.
+Ensure all schools with spaces are seperated by an underscore (i.e. Michigan State -> Michigan_State.csv)

 #### Head-to-Head Predictions

 To predict matchup outcomes: